hellothisistim/hellothisistim.github.io/_photographs/transformer-and-cactus-west-twelfth-street.md

  - “paper negative
 category: photograph
 ---
 Transformer and Cactus, West Twelfth Street, 2018.

 Silver gelatin print on Arista Ultra MGFB, glossy.
 8 by 10 inch image on 10&frac12; by 12&frac12; paper.

-I go out hunting photographs, I do not make them.
+I do not make photographs, I go out and hunt them.
 With an 8x10 camera it takes planning.
-Have to be there when the light is good.
 Have to put yourself in the right place at the right time.
-Even with subjects that don’t move.
-The world is alive.
-I’m rather proud of this one.
+Have to get your head right so you can see the world in the right way.
+Sometimes it feels like I'm aligning the orbits of celestial bodies.
+Conscious thought is the enemy.
+Occasionally I get it right.
+Then I have to do it again in the darkroom.
+I keep focused on doing the work and trust that good things will happen in the process.
+They do.